yodzeb/paractf/README.md

     - Redo left menu with unifed Look&Feel
     - a bit of code refactoring for the map view which is almost duplicated between the different pages.
 - CTF Creation : new params to take into account (time to play, scoring method...)
-- maybe lock on Igames once they started, and an explicit start button
+- maybe lock on Igames once they started (and game models once a Igame as been created on them !), and an explicit start button
 - position caching (+timestamp) when server (or data network !) is unavailable for a while
 - client's data is very much trusted, for pure game data but also for the technical stuff.
 As i'm not an expert in SQLalchemy but that raises a couple of security issues to me.
 - Improve Member auto-naming